ardanlabs/python-go/sqlite/README.md

 73 }
 ```

-Listing 5 show the creation of a `TradesDB`.
+Listing 5 shows the creation of a `TradesDB`.
 On line 56 we connect to the database using the "sqlite3" driver.
 On line 61 we execute the schema SQL to create the `trades` table if it doesn't already exist.
 On line 66 we pre-compile the insert SQL statement.
 On line 71 we create the internal buffer with 0 length and a capacity of 1024.

 **Listing 6: AddTrade**
 ```